syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Printing-PDF-Files.md

 ## Customizing Paper source in Silent Printing

 We can customize `PaperSource` in silent printing by changing the `PaperSource` property in `PageSettings` and pass it as a parameter with printer name to the `Print` API.

-Note: The sample requires the `System.Drawing` assembly to change the paper source.
+N> The sample requires the `System.Drawing` assembly to change the paper source.

 Example